beach

 Manuel Antonio National Park - A Paradise on the Pacific Coast

-Manuel Antonio National Park is the smallest national park in Costa Rica yet considered to be one of the most beautiful ones with extremely rich biodiversity.
+Manuel Antonio National Park is the smallest national park in Costa Rica yet is considered to be one of the most beautiful ones with extremely rich biodiversity.
 The park’s brochure says that Manuel Antonio National Park is a paradise on the Pacific Coast, and I agree 100%.

-This park sees tens of thousands visitors a year, especially during the Christmas holidays in December.
-From the travel books, I knew that the most popular parks in Cost Rica limit the number of visitors per day, so we made sure to arrive there at 7:30 in the morning.
+This park sees tens of thousands of visitors a year, especially during the Christmas holidays in December.
+From the travel books, I knew that the most popular parks in Costa Rica limit the number of visitors per day, so we made sure to arrive there at 7:30 in the morning.
 It didn’t help much to avoid a long line in front of the park’s entrance though, as the park’s rangers were thoroughly checking the visitors' bags.
-It’s not allowed to bring alcohol (of course) and some snacks such as chips, nachos, etc. with a strong flavor.
+It’s not allowed to bring alcohol (of course) and some snacks such as chips, nachos, etc. with a strong flavour.
 Why?
-You’ll see in a couple of seconds.
+You’ll see it in a couple of seconds.

-Many of the park’s visitors had guides who kept them busy right after they’ve passed the entrance.
-I may be a little cynical, but most of the staff they were pointing out to (such as small geckos, snails, spiders, etc.) was not worth the time and money spent there.
+Many of the park’s visitors had guides who kept them busy right after they passed the entrance.
+I may be a little cynical, but most of the staff they were pointing out (such as small geckos, snails, spiders, etc.) was not worth the time and money spent there.
 Don’t get me wrong – I’m a big nature lover, but you can see all of these creatures yourself should you walk a few hundred feet away and pay a bit closer attention to the forest which surrounds you.

 There is a nice hiking trail, mostly boardwalk, that runs parallel to a dirt road and takes you to the beaches.
-Keep in mind that Manuel Antonio is in a transition zone between a rain forest and a tropical wet forest, so it can get pretty hot at 8 am.
+Keep in mind that Manuel Antonio is in a transition zone between a rainforest and a tropical wet forest, so it can get pretty hot at 8 am.

 Underneath the boardwalk, you may see bright red and blue crabs hiding in the holes.

 There are a couple of beaches at Manuel Antonio National Park.
-The most beautiful and popular one is the Manuel Antonio Beach.
+The most beautiful and popular one is Manuel Antonio Beach.

 This white-sand tropical beach with postcard-perfect coconut palm trees stretches for a bit over 1,300 feet (400 meters).